 Audit #5 – Keywords In the First Paragraph

 Say you are just starting a conversation with your audience; would you jump straight into the main discussion or do a little brief introduction first?
 I think you would agree that the latter is a better approach.

 The first paragraph of your content is like an introduction and more often than not, it gives the readers a reason to stay on (or to leave) your page.
-The factor really boils down to how you use the targeted keywords to create a strong impression so do learn to sprinkle them a bit on the first paragraph.
+The factor boils down to how you use the targeted keywords to create a strong impression so do learn to sprinkle them a bit in the first paragraph.

 Audit #6 – Optimize Alt Text and Image Title Attribute